nextmetaphor/yaml-graph/README.md

 # yaml-graph
 golang-based utility to help define and build graph representations of data models from simple YAML files.

+*Note: this utility is currently still in development and is subject to breaking changes.
+The only representation currently supported uses the [neo4j](https://neo4j.com) graph database; additional future representations planned include [d3](https://d3js.org/) and [pdf](https://www.adobe.com/devnet/pdf/pdf_reference.html).*

 ## Getting Started

 ### Prerequisites